JieHE-2020/DeepSTL/README.md

-# DeepSTL
 This is the repository of our accepted paper in ICSE2022:

 DeepSTL - From English Requirements to Signal Temporal Logic.

+Since this repository incorporates the trained model, in order to keep file integrity, we uploaded a .zip file instead of a folder.

-Please go to:
+After extracting Archive.zip, please go to:

 /Archive/documents/README.pdf

 to know how to use this repository.
-We provide very detailed guidance.
+We have provided very detailed guidance.

+For quickly checking the results in the main paper, please refer to Section 4.1 in README.pdf.
+The results can be slightly different across different platforms and software versions due to numerical precision or other unavoidable factors.

+We mentioned our experimental environment in Section 2.
+In this section, We also provided guidance on how to set up the environment from scratch.

-We also uploaded our artifact to figshare, which includes a virtual machine with all environement set up.
-Please visit this link:
+We also uploaded our artifact to figshare, which includes a virtual machine with all environment set up.
+Please visit this link and ALWAYS download the latest version:

 https://figshare.com/articles/software/Artifact_of_Paper_DeepSTL_-_From_English_Requirements_to_Signal_Temporal_Logic_/19091282

-The contents in this responsitory are consistant with the artifact in figshare, except that a virtual machine is not included in the following folder:
+The contents in this repository are consistent with the artifact in figshare, except that a virtual machine is not included in the following folder:
 /Archive/material/VM.

 The presentation slides (long version) are upload.
 The corresponding video link is: